downlinko/downlinko.github.io/_posts/development/eclipse/2018-08-21-download-install-eclipse-photon-windows.md

 **Congratulations, you have installed Eclipse Photon on Windows 10!**

-Now it's time to look at some [basic tips on the usage of Eclipse](https://courses.cs.washington.edu/courses/cse143/11wi/eclipse-tutorial/file_organization.shtml){:target="_blank"}.
+Now it's time to look at some [basic examples on how to use Eclipse](https://courses.cs.washington.edu/courses/cse143/11wi/eclipse-tutorial/file_organization.shtml){:target="_blank"}.

 Submit a comment below if you found this post helpful.